Calif. softball pitcher Gigi Mancha strikes out 21 in 7-inning game

-Giana “Gigi” Mancha from Central High (Fresno, Calif.) had a unique pitching line in her team’s 5-0 victory against Clovis West.
+Gianna “Gigi” Mancha from Central High (Fresno, Calif.) had a unique pitching line in her team’s 5-0 victory against Clovis West.

 No ball was put in play during the entire game.